What is ISO/IEC 27001?

 ISO/IEC 27001 is a member of the ISO 27000 family of standards.
-The ISO 27001 standard, which replaces the BS7799-2 standard, is internationally accepted as a specification for an Information Security Management System (ISMS).
+The ISO 27001 standard is internationally accepted as a specification for an Information Security Management System (ISMS).
 It is one of the most widely used information security principles worldwide.

 What are the requirements for ISO 27001?

 ISO 27001 includes seven clauses as follows:

 Clause 4: Context of the Organization

 Clause 7: Support

 Clause 10: Improvement

 When an organization claims conformity with the standard, they must adhere to all of the requirements outlined in Clauses 4 to 10 without excluding any of them.